IAliceBobI/sy-tomato-plugin/README.md

 ## 2024-09-14

-* New Feature: Render content containing specified strings as tags.
+* New Feature: Render references containing a specified prefix as tags.

 ## 2024-09-13